 Your organization has likely been built via a series of merges and acquisitions, along the way gathering a mix of bought/built/integrated/on-premises/SasS products.
 Your staff may be a mix of contract and full-time, in various locations dictated not by a cohesive strategy, but by acquisitive activity.

-The technology landscape may include legacy business systems, including mainframes and 90's-era client server systems; web-based systems from various eras; and probably mobile apps.
+Your company's technology landscape may include legacy business systems, including mainframes and 90's-era client server systems; web-based systems from various eras; and probably mobile apps.
 Perhaps the back-end systems were founded on a Web Services SOA platform from the early 2000s that morphed into a new micro-services platform that was supposed to replace everything else, but was never completed due to budget constraints.

 It's likely you would love all your teams to be two-pizza-sized and staffed with T-shaped people.
-Perhaps you have some of these teams and they are doing great, but you may be struggling to hire more of these types; talent is scarce and the people you want to hire don't want to work for your organization.
-Perhaps that's because your office location is not in some tech-sexy urban area that attracts millennials, or you are not known as a best place to work, hot startup, or brand name tech company.
+Perhaps you have some of these teams and they are doing great, but you may be struggling to hire more of these types; talent is scarce and the people you want to hire aren't applying.
+Perhaps that's because your office location is not in a tech-friendly urban area that attracts millennials, or you are not known as a best place to work, hot startup, or brand name tech company.

-Reviewing your options, you come up with three possible ways forward:
+You've come up with three possible ways forward: